 The selection of adjustable colors is a departure from the usual additive (Red, Green, Blue) and subtractive (Cyan, Magenta, Yellow) processes.
 The colors selected for the HSL are the colors that photographers most often want to adjust, and this system makes it easier to perfect the color rendition of your image.

 Hue, Saturation and Luminance can be individually adjusted for each of these colors, allowing for a wide range of renditions for each of the colors and all colors that they are a component of.
 This control over color makes it possible to make each image unique allowing amazing levels of creativity and realism in your images.
-The level of control the HSL tool endows us with allows for many possibilities, including our Cold Storage Film Emulations.
+The level of control the HSL tool endows us with allows for many possibilities.

 So, today we are going to take a quick survey of the HSL/Color/Grayscale panel in the Develop Module, focusing upon the HSL tool itself.
 In part two of this series we are going to look at applying techniques using the HSL to improve your images and in part three we will look at some more advanced techniques for getting even more out of this versatile tool.